centreon/centreon-documentation/cloud/graph-views/map-web-manage.md

 > The features to share and to copy a map URL are not available on a geographic view.

+### Duplicate a map

+Click the **three vertical dots** menu at the top-right of the map, then click on **Duplicate**.
+A new map is automatically created, with "- copy" added to the initial name.

 ### Delete a map

 Click the **trash** button and confirm the deletion by clicking the **Delete** button.